Handbook of Historical Methods for Management

 9781800883734 Edward Elgar Publishing

-Edited by Stephanie Decker, Professor of Strategy, University of Birmingham Business School, UK, and Professor of African Business History, University of Gothenburg, Sweden, William M. Foster, Professor of Management, University of Alberta, Canada and Elena Giovannoni, Professor of Accounting, Royal Holloway University London, UK, and University of Siena, Italy
+Edited by Stephanie Decker, Professor of Strategy, University of Birmingham Business School, UK, and Professor of African Business History, University of Gothenburg, Sweden, William M. Foster, Professor of Management, University of Alberta, Canada and Elena Giovannoni, University of Birimingham, UK

 The Handbook of Historical Methods for Management offers an invaluable compendium for researchers seeking to expand their methodological toolkit.
 It showcases a variety of interdisciplinary approaches to the study of management, provides both practical guidance and conceptual insights and offers a wide-ranging picture of historical techniques for management.